Preethi1609/panda/README.md

 # panda
-Launch RViz:
+Launch RViz:<br>
 roslaunch panda_moveit_config demo.launch

-Run the Python code:
+Run the Python code:<br>
 rosrun moveit_tutorials move_group_python_interface_tutorial.py

 In RViz, we should be able to see the following:

-Press <enter> in the shell terminal where you ran the rosrun command in between each step
+Press "enter" in the shell terminal where you ran the rosrun command in between each step

         The robot plans and moves its arm to the joint goal.
         The robot plans a path to a pose goal.